josephaverion/josephaverion.github.io/essays/javascript-a-deceptively-simple-language.md

 ## How Easy is JavaScript?

 JavaScript is a common first programming language because of how easy it is.
 However, I learned Java, C, and C++ before JavaScript.
 I’ve always heard of JavaScript but never learned it until I took ICS 314 at UH Manoa.
 Our professor told us that the language was going to be a piece of cake.
-He was right, going through the material wasn’t hard for me, but I was a bit shocked at JavaScript's rules because they were utterly different to what I was used to.
+He was right, going through the material wasn’t hard for me, but I was a bit shocked at JavaScript's rules because they were utterly different from what I was used to.

 Java and C++ are statically type languages meaning you need to declare a variable type or return type explicitly.
 On the other hand, JavaScript is a dynamically typed language, so you don't have to do that at all.
 It automatically declares the type for you, allowing for functions to take multiple data types of input and return multiple data types of input.
 It sounds convenient because there is less code to write for declaring data types.
 In my opinion, this feature makes it less convenient for me.
 Trying to understand the functions took more time since I was forced to figure out the input and output based on what was written instead of knowing it immediately.
 Therefore, the functions can cause unexpected behavior if not analyzed properly.